Product Portfolio Management

 Managing a product portfolio involves a series of strategic steps and ongoing processes aimed at ensuring that the collection of products supports the overall business objectives and adapts to market changes.

 - Defining strategic objectives: Begin by understanding and articulating the company’s long-term vision and specific business objectives.
-The product portfolio should align with these goals, whether it’s market expansion, innovation, customer retention, or profitability.
+The product portfolio should align with these company goals, whether it’s market expansion, innovation, customer retention, or profitability.

 - Conducting portfolio analysis: Regularly review the entire suite of products to assess their performance, market position, and strategic fit.
 This involves analyzing financial metrics, customer feedback, market trends, and competitive landscape.
 Tools like the BCG matrix or GE-McKinsey matrix can help categorize and prioritize products based on their market growth and relative market share.